Many business people are guilty of overcomplicating things, especially when working on a project or running their business.

 During this stage, it is crucial for the entire team to be open-minded and ready to make improvements along the way to ensure that everything is working as smoothly and as effectively as possible.

-9. Train Your Team Before You Implement Your New Workflow
+9. Train Your Team Before Implementing New Business Workflow

 Once you’ve tested and made any necessary improvements to your new workflow in the live workplace environment, it is important to ensure that there are no delays in implementation.